SC grants two weeks protection to Arnab Goswami from any coercive action

 The court intends to protect the petitioner for a period of two weeks from today and permit him to move anticipatory bail application before the trial court or High Court.
 For a period of two weeks, the petitioner shall be protected against any coercive steps in relation to the FIRs arising out of the telecast that took place on April 21.

-The Bench also said that if there are any other FIRs filed thereafter arising out of the related or present case, it shall also remained stayed until further orders.
+The Bench also said that if there are any other FIRs filed thereafter arising out of the related or present case, it shall also remain stayed until further orders.
 The petitioner must cooperate with the investigation and the Mumbai Police Commissioner is directed to provide protection, the Bench further noted.

 Goswami contended that the FIRs were in response to the broadcast made by his challenger linking Congress to the Palghar incident.
 He said that the FIRs were lodged at the instance of the Indian National Congress to harass and intimidate him.